Peter-c-dev/New-Hospital-management/README.md

 ## 🔐 Authentication

-Spring Security Basic Authentication is enabled.
+Spring Security authentication is enabled.

 Development credentials are generated at application startup and displayed in the console logs.